EarthObservationSimulator/instrupy/docs/miscellaneous.rst

 =============================================

-* **IFOV:** The so called "Instantaneous" Field Of View, corresponding to the Field Of View (FOV) of a single detector on a focal plane array of optical instruments.
-Note that this concept would not apply to a SAR.
+* **IFOV:** The so called "Instantaneous" Field Of View, corresponding to the Field Of View (FOV) of a single detector on a focal plane array of optical instruments or the antenna FOV in case of scanning radiometers.

 * **FOV:** Field Of View of the instrument corresponding to the solid angle subtended by the sensor at any instant of time.

 * **SceneFOV:** Instruments with narrow along-track FOV such as in the case of pushbroom scanners and SARs, build an observation
   "scene" by scanning narrow strips along the direction of movement of the spacecraft.
 Hence a scene is built from multiple concatenated strips.
+The SceneFOV is used for coverage calculations and is set to be equal to the instrument FOV if the sceneFOV is not defined.

+  .. note:: Even though the original FOV of the instrument maybe rectangular, the resulting SceneFOV is only approximately rectangular
+            due to the rotation of the Earth.
+The approximation is good for small scan times.
+Also note that the access times, duration of the ground-points obtained from using the sceneFOV will need to be *corrected*.

+  ..    **Archived text**

         By defining a parameter called as the :code:`numStripsInScene` we can approximate the sceneFOV of such instruments to be rectangular such that the along-track FOV = instrument along-track FOV * :code:`numStripsInScene`.
 The cross-track FOV is the same as the original instrument cross-track FOV.
 A key fallout of defining the SceneFOV is that, the SceneFOV corresponds to a certain length of scanning time.

         Eg: Landsat TIRS (pushbroom) has along-track FOV of 141 urad.
 Swath width (corresponding to cross-track FOV = 15 deg) is 185 km.

         1. Specifying :code:`numStripsInScene = 1011` gives the along-track sceneFOV = 8.1689 deg,
             (Hence 185km x 100km scene size).
 Scan time is 14s.

         2. Specifying :code:`numStripsInScene = 101` gives the along-track sceneFOV = 0.8185 deg.
             185km x 10km scene size.
 Scan time is 1.4s.

-  The SceneFOV is used for coverage calculations and is set to be equal to the instrument FOV if the sceneFOV is not defined.

-.. note:: Even though the original FOV of the instrument maybe rectangular, the resulting SceneFOV is only approximately rectangular
-          due to the rotation of the Earth.
-The approximation is good for small scan times.

 * **FOR:** The Field Of Regard is the total angular region which *can be* (not *will be* as in case of FOV) covered by the instrument at any instant of time.
 This applies for the case of maneuverable payloads where the instrument orientation can be changed.

+  .. note:: In the current InstruPy implementation, when used to model the FOR, the Orientation should always be specified with respect to the
+             NADIR_POINTING reference frame.

   .. warning:: After computing the access over grid-points using the FOR, just because a grid point is accessed (at some time), it
                does not imply that the sensor can be pointed to that grid-point.
 The grid-point can occur outside the maneuver zone and within the FOR perimeter.

-Illustrations
-^^^^^^^^^^^^^^^
+**Illustrations**

 .. figure:: ifov_vs_fov.png
     :scale: 75 %